zarf-dev/proposals/0008-rework-inspect/README.md

 The current `zarf package inspect` command will become deprecated, after a year it will be removed.
 In cobra, when a command is added as a child command it will take priority over the parent command.
 For example, if a user calls `zarf package inspect images <my-package.tar.zst>` it will call the child `images` command, however if a user calls `zarf package inspect <my-package.tar.zst>` Cobra will call the parent command.
 Zarf will use the behavior to introduce the new commands, and leave a deprecation note on the `zarf package inspect` command.

+The only functionality of `zarf package inspect` that will be removed instead of deprecated is the `--sbom` flag, which opens an HTML viewer of the SBOM in the browser.
+Users can instead run `zarf package inspect sbom` and then point their browser to the HTML file in their filesystem.
+Removing this option keeps the `zarf package inspect sbom` command simple.

 ### Version Skew Strategy

 <!--